yiisoft/yii2-httpclient/docs/guide/usage-logging.md

 You may also use [HTTP client DebugPanel](topics-debug.md) to see all related logs.

-> Attention: since content of the some HTTP requests may be very long, saving it in full inside the logs may lead to certain problems.
-Thus there is a restriction on the maximum length of the request content, which will be placed in log.
+> Attention: since the content of some HTTP requests may be very long, saving it in full inside the logs may lead to certain problems.
+Thus there is the restriction on the maximum length of the request content, which will be placed in log.
 It is controlled by [[\yii\httpclient\Client::contentLoggingMaxSize]].
   Any exceeding content will be trimmed before logging.